-8.15.3 Gaming Machines - Applications for track premises licences will need to demonstrate that, where the applicant holds a pool betting operating licence and is going to use his entitlement to four gaming machines, these machines are located in areas from which children are excluded.
-Children and young persons are not prohibited from playing category D gaming machines on a track.

-8.15.4 Betting machines - Account will be taken of the size of the premises and ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people, when considering the number/nature/circumstances of betting machines an operator wants to offer.
+8.45.3 Gaming Machines Applications for track premises licences will need to demonstrate that, where the applicant holds a pool betting operating licence and is going to use his entitlement to four gaming machines, these machines are located in areas from which children are excluded.
+Children and young persons are not prohibited from playing category D gaming machines on a track. - 8.3.13.48.3.12.4 8.15.4 Betting machines Account will be taken of the size of the premises and ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people, when considering the number/nature/circumstances of betting machines an operator wants to offer.

-8.15.5 Condition on rules being displayed - The Gambling Commission has advised in its Guidance for local authorities that "...licensing authorities should attach a condition to track premises licences requiring the track operator to ensure that the rules are prominently displayed in or near the betting areas, or that other measures are taken to ensure that they are made available to the public.
-For example, the rules could be printed in the race-card or made available in leaflet form from the track office".

-8.15.6 Applications and plans - Although the precise location of where betting facilities are provided is not required to be shown on track plans, applications should provide sufficient information so that the Licensing Authority can satisfy itself that the plan indicates the main areas where betting might take place.
+- 8.3.13.58.3.12.5 8.15.5 Condition on rules being displayed The Gambling Commission has advised in its Guidance for local authorities that "...licensing authorities should attach a condition to track premises licences requiring the track operator to ensure that the rules are prominently displayed in or near the betting areas, or that other measures are taken to ensure that they are made available to the public.
+For example, the rules could be printed in the race-card or made available in leaflet form from the track office". - 8.3.13.68.3.12.6 8.15.6 Applications and plans Although the precise location of where betting facilities are provided is not required to be shown on track plans, applications should provide sufficient information so that the Licensing Authority can satisfy itself that the plan indicates the main areas where betting might take place.
 In particular, betting rings must be indicated on the plan.
-In circumstances where are perimeter is not defined, for example in point-t-point racing where an entry fee is levied, temporary structures restricting access to the premises can be used.

-8.15.7 This Licensing Authority also notes that in the Commissioner's view, it would be preferable for all self-contained premises operated by off-course betting operators on track to be the subject of separate premises licences, to ensure that there is clarity between the respective responsibilities of the track operator and the off-course betting operator running a self-contained unit on the premises.

-8.15.8 The Commissioner considers the track premises licence holders should accept some accountability for promoting socially responsible gambling on their premises and that the level of responsibility should be commensurate with the volume and intensity of gambling that occurs on their premises.
+In circumstances where are perimeter is not defined, for example in point-t-point racing where an entry fee is levied, temporary structures restricting access to the premises can be used. - 8.3.13.78.3.12.7 This Licensing Authority also notes that in the Commissioner's view, it would be preferable for all self-contained premises operated by off-course betting operators on track to be the subject of separate premises licences, to ensure that there is clarity between the respective responsibilities of the track operator and the off-course betting operator running a self-contained unit on the premises. - 8.3.13.88.3.12.8 8.3.12.8 The Commissioner considers the track premises licence holders should accept some accountability for promoting socially responsible gambling on their premises and that the level of responsibility should be commensurate with the volume and intensity of gambling that occurs on their premises.

-8.16.
+8.3.148.3.13 8.16.
 Travelling Fairs

-8.16.1This licensing authority will decide whether, where category D machines and/or equal chance prize gaming without a permit is to be made available for use at travelling fairs, the statutory

-Comment [LF18]: 6 x paragraphs added as not included in previous policy requirement is met that the facilities for gambling amount to no more than an ancillary amusement at the fair is met.

-8.16.2 The Licensing Authority will also consider whether the applicant falls within the statutory definition of a travelling fair.
+- 8.3.14.18.3.13.1 8.16.1 This licensing authority will decide whether, where category D machines and/or equal chance prize gaming without a permit is to be made available for use at travelling fairs, the statutory requirement is met that the facilities for gambling amount to no more than an ancillary amusement at the fair is met. - 8.3.14.28.3.13.2 8.16.2 The Licensing Authority will also consider whether the applicant falls within the statutory definition of a travelling fair. - 8.3.14.38.3.13.3